 serviceName: com.amazonaws.us-west-2.s3

 The serviceName identifies the AWS service using the format com.amazonaws.<region>.<service>.
-Gateway endpoints route traffic through the VPC’s route tables rather than creating network interfaces.
+Gateway endpoints route traffic through your VPC’s route tables rather than creating network interfaces.
 When vpcEndpointType is omitted, it defaults to Gateway.

-Interface endpoints create elastic network interfaces in your subnets, enabling private connections to AWS services that don’t support Gateway endpoints.
+Interface endpoints create elastic network interfaces in your subnets for services that don’t support Gateway endpoints.

 import * as pulumi from "@pulumi/pulumi";